fallenhitokiri/drupan/docs/migration_1_to_2.md

 post](http://screamingatmyscreen.com/2014/7/state-of-drupan-2-rawr/).

 ### Configuration
 The changes are mostly in the configuration file.
-Most importantly: you now give the configuration file as argument to drupan, not the directoy holding the file.
+Most importantly: drupan expectes the configuration file, not the directory as argument.
 This helps if you manage multiple sites form the same system.

 The format of the file completly changed.
 Please read `configuration.md` in the `docs` directory for more information.